Golden Idol: Fictional history

-Based on the film and Indiana Jones comic books, the idol was erroneously attributed to the Chachapoyan tribe in Peru, South America, although the specimen from which it was modeled is carved of greenstone, attributed to the Aztec culture, and is currently on exhibit at the Dumbarton Oaks collections in Washington, D.C.
+Based on the film, game, and Indiana Jones comic books, the idol was erroneously attributed to the Chachapoyan tribe in Peru, South America, although the specimen from which it was modeled is carved of greenstone, attributed to the Aztec culture, and is currently on exhibit at the Dumbarton Oaks collections in Washington, D.C.
 It was sought in 1936, in the Peruvian Amazon jungle, by archaeologist/treasure hunter Indiana Jones.
 Jones had heard of the idol when a score of golden purportedly Chachapoyan figurines began to appear on the antiquities market.
 Jones and Marcus Brody, curator of the National Museum, believed that hitherto undiscovered Chachapoyan temples had been located and were being plundered.
 Evidence pointed to one of Jones's competitors, a Princeton archaeologist named Forrestal (another fictional character), who had embarked on an expedition to Peru a year earlier and never returned.
 With help from the journal of a 19th-century explorer and contacts in South America, Jones follows in Forrestal's footsteps, determined to acquire the real prize: a golden representation of the Chachapoyan goddess of fertility and childbirth, said to be secreted in the heart of the Temple of Warriors.
 While penetrating the Temple of Warriors, Jones finds Forrestal's remains impaled on the wooden spikes of a booby trap.

 The golden idol was placed upon an ancient Chachapoyan altar.
-It was the exact weight to hold an ancient self-destruct mechanism in place.
+Its exact weight precisely holds an ancient self-destruct mechanism in place.
 Jones knows of the booby trap and attempts to replace the idol with a bag of sand.
 His attempt fails when he incorrectly estimates the weight of the idol.
 After escaping the many traps set by the Chachapoyans including a giant boulder, he finds rival archaeologist Rene Belloq waiting outside with a group of Hovitos, the local natives.
 Surrounded and outnumbered, Jones is forced to give up the artifact to Belloq.
 Jones escapes from Belloq and the Hovitos after a jungle pursuit, flying away on a waiting seaplane.

 As related in the Indiana Jones comics, years later, Indy regains the idol from a black market antiquities dealer located in Marrakesh, Morocco (where Jones, in Raiders of the Lost Ark, deduces that Belloq sold it).
 However, also on the trail for the idol is Xomec, a descendant of the Chachapoyans, and Ilsa Toht, sister of Gestapo agent Arnold Toht.
 The two want to use the idol to unite Amazonian tribes and disrupt wartime rubber production in South America, as well as lure Jones to his death.